How to Detect Problems in Your Marketing Communications Channels: What is Customer Acquisition Cost

 Recently, we tested the positioning of a new feature.
 We launched 12 offers options, and now we use this one that had a higher CTR as a positioning.

 Say, Madissson’s selling a collaborative board.
 Their audience is quite broad, but let’s take two of the biggest ones: students who use this board to make notes and employees who use this to collaborate with their co-workers.
-The value for the student would be the ability to save all their messages in one place, make notes in an illustrative way, and quickly find this when needed.
+The value for the student would be the ability to save all their messages in one place, make notes in an ideal way, and quickly find this when needed.
 The value for employees is sharing this workspace with their colleagues and collaborating on their projects.

 As the value of your product differs from segment to segment, you need to create several offers and use this on relevant audiences.
 Otherwise, you risk spoiling your budget and not acquiring anyone at all.

-Never forget who you’re doing your product for — analyze Buyer Personas and ICPs to be closer to your target audience, and create exciting offers.
+Never forget who you’re doing your product for — analyze Buyer Personas and ICPs to be closer to your target audience and create exciting offers.

 We have an article about our experience of creating buyer personas.
 Also, there is a guide on ICP.
 So, you have all the resources to create an ad that corresponds with your audience’s value.